-When you arrive, USCIS needs only to verify your identity, update your biographical information, and collect any remaining biometrics (fingerprints) before ordering your asylum documents.
+When you arrive for your appointment, USCIS needs only to verify your identity, update your biographical information, and collect any remaining biometrics (fingerprints) before ordering your asylum documents.
 You will likely receive the I-94 on the same day you have your appointment.

 You might also have to fill out Form I-765, Application for Employment Authorization, if you have not done so already.
 You do not, however, need to apply for another work permit if the one you have is still current.
-(Wait until it's six months short of expiration, and then apply for the work permit by mail.)
+(Wait until it's six months short of expiration, and then apply to renew by mail.)

 Be prepared to provide biographical information (including your parents' names) at the appointment.
-Remember to retrieve all your original documents before leaving the appointment.
+Remember to retrieve all your original documents before leaving to go home from the appointment.

 Neither the I-94 nor the EAD for asylees allow travel outside the United States and then reentry in the manner that a green card does.
 In order to be allowed to enter the U.S. again after departing, you will have to file Form I-131, Application for Travel Document with USCIS at least 60 days before leaving the United States.
 (See Applying for a Refugee Travel Document.)
 Use your Refugee Travel Document (RTD) for travel instead of a passport for up to one year.
 Do not let your RTD expire while you are outside of the United States.